keithrbennett/keithrbennett.github.io/_posts/2012-07-25-mailing-files-programmatically-with-gmail.md

 I naturally turned to my favorite language, Ruby.
 I did a little research into the various gems and their configuration, and offer this simple example (source code below) in the hope that it will save you a little time if you have the same need.

-I&#8217;ve tried to trim out anything not relating to the actual sending of the mail so that you can more easily understand it and adapt it for your use.
+I've tried to trim out anything not relating to the actual sending of the mail so that you can more easily understand it and adapt it for your use.

-&#8211; Keith
+- Keith

 {% gist 3605940 %}